RaspberryPiFoundation/cci-community-wordpress-theme/README.md

     wp_enqueue_style( 'parent-style', get_template_directory_uri() . '/style.css' );
 }
 ```
-* In the WordPress admin, go to Appearance > Themes and activate the theme `CCW Countries Child Theme`
+* In the WordPress admin, go to Appearance > Themes and activate the theme `CCI Child Theme`

 That's all! (don't forget to read the docs for extra info and path-related caveats: https://codex.wordpress.org/Child_Themes)